-Crowned as one of the easiest cheesecakes, this keto basque burnt cheesecake is creamy, and glorious, and boasts delightful caramel notes with every bite.
+Crowned as one of the easiest cheesecakes, this keto-basque burnt cheesecake is creamy and glorious and boasts delightful caramel notes with every bite.
 Not to mention it’s guilt-free!

-After perfecting my popular Japanese cheesecake and successfully developed a low-carb Japanese Cheesecake, I challenged myself to create this Keto Burnt Cheesecake.
+After perfecting my popular Japanese cheesecake and successfully developing a low-carb Japanese Cheesecake, I challenged myself to create this Keto Burnt Cheesecake.
 It was easier than I thought, so voila, here is this basque burnt cheesecake recipe.
 It is just like the low-carb cheesecake recipe I shared recently; it is flourless, gluten-free, and low in carbs.

 Like its precursor, this keto cheesecake is remarkably creamy, light, and smooth with a caramelized top due to the high-temperature baking.
-If I didn’t tell you it was a keto low-carb recipe you wouldn’t know the difference!
-Due to its low carb properties, I found myself eating several slices in one sitting without feeling guilty.
+If I didn’t tell you it was a keto low-carb recipe, you wouldn’t know the difference!
+Due to its low-carb properties, I found myself eating several slices in one sitting without feeling guilty.

 WATCH “HOW-TO-BAKE” VIDEO